xebis/hetzner-iac-cac/README.md

 > [!note]
 > All environments share one S3 bucket and one Hetzner Cloud project.

-One Hetzner Cloud server named `demo` is provisioned, updated, or decommissioned.
+One Hetzner Cloud server named `[environment]-demo` is provisioned, updated, or decommissioned.

 > [!note]
 > The state is stored as JSON object `hetzner-iac-cac/<terraform workspace>/terraform.tfstate` in the bucket.